herbola/t-sammans-hackathon2020/README.md

 ### Concept

-Permises owners can put out their premises where they describe what can be done in them (football, badminton etc..), Users can download choose between the different activities that can be done within the premises, other users can then join this activity.
-The venue of the premises can have a fixed price, where the one who created the ad/activity can specify how many people must participate in the activity as well as how many who are allowed to participate at most, who of course must not exceed the ownership of the premises rules.
-This means that people that joins the event can split the final sum of the premises, the smallest price will be the total price of the premises/ maximum user, and the most it can cost is the price of the premises/ minimum users!
-People identify themselves with Swedish Mobilt Bank ID to make it safe.
-The activities doesnt have to be on premises, the activities can also be somewhere in the nature or other public spaces.
-The application is supposed to bring people of any kind together which has simular interest.
+Premises owners can announce their premises where they describe what can be done in them (football, badminton etc..).
+Users can choose between the different activities that can be done within the premises, choose one of this activities and after that other users can apply for this activity/event.
+The venue of the premises should have a fixed price, where the one who created the activity/event can specify how many people must participate in the activity as well as how many who are allowed to participate at most, who of course must not exceed the ownership of the premises rules.
+This means that people that applies for an event can split the final sum of the premises, the smallest price will be the total price of the premises / maximum user, and the highest cost will be the (premises)/ (minimum users)!
+People identify themselves with Swedish "Mobilt Bank ID" in order to solve the security and safe aspect.
+The activities doesn't have to be on premises, the activities can also be somewhere in the nature or other public spaces.
+The application is supposed to bring people of any kind together that similar interests.

 ### Contributors